ST10085360/MBCM_PWA/README.md

 2. Build and run the project.
 3. Open your web browser and visit http://localhost:5000 to access the MBCM Volunteer Portal.

+## User Registration Page

+This page allows users to register for an account on the MBCM volunteer portal.
+Users can enter their information, including email, name, bio, phone number, and password, to create an account.

+### Features

+- User-friendly registration form.
+- Input validation for email, name, bio, phone number, and password.
+- South African phone number validation using regex pattern.
+- Registration button to create a new user account.
+- Redirect to the "/projects" page upon successful registration.

+### Usage

+1. **Accessing the Registration Page:**
+   - Navigate to Register link in Login page to load registration page and enter required details.

+2. **Completing the Registration Form:**
+   - Enter your email, first name, last name, bio/description, phone number, and password.
+   - Ensure that all fields are filled correctly, and validation messages are addressed.

+3. **Registering a New Account:**
+   - Click the "Register" button to create a new user account.
+   - Upon successful registration, you will be redirected to the "Home" page.

+4. **Handling Errors:**
+   - If there are any registration errors, appropriate error messages will be displayed.

+## User Login Page

+This page allows users to log in to the MBCM volunteer portal.
+Users can enter their email and password to access their accounts.
+Additionally, there is an option to continue as a guest.

+### Features

+- User-friendly login form with input fields for email and password.
+- Error message display for failed login attempts.
+- "Login" button to authenticate users and redirect them to the "Home" page upon successful login.
+- "Continue as Guest" button to access the portal without logging in.

+### Usage

+1. **Accessing the Login Page:**
+   - The application will load this page upon startup.

+2. **Logging In:**
+   - Enter your email and password in the respective input fields.
+   - Click the "Login" button to authenticate your account.
+   - Upon successful login, you will be redirected to the "Home" page.

+3. **Guest Access:**
+   - If you prefer not to log in, you can click the "Continue as Guest" button to access the portal as a guest.

+4. **Handling Errors:**
+   - If there are any login errors, an appropriate error message will be displayed.

 ## Volunteer Portal Home Page

 The page provides information about MBCM (Mandela Bay Community Movement) and invites individuals and groups to become volunteers (guests only).
 This page serves as a gateway for those interested in contributing to the community, learning about and joining the MBCM movement.